comsci-uwc-isak/unit-1-project-Shin1203/README.md

 -Check arguments (plate, km , dateout, date in)
 -Check that the car exists
 -If the car exists, writ ethe trip info in the $plate.txt file, without erasing previous trips.

+Summary
+-Check the car file for all files
+-Print out the name of each file,
+-Under the name of each file, print out the contents of the file

 -------------